As experts in the field, GCR handles claims for the restoration of German citizenship to Jewish victims of the Nazi regime.

-More than ever, restoring German citizenship is extremely desirable for a variety of reasons.
-Once German citizenship is successfully acquired, you will be afforded all rights and privileges any other German national enjoys.
-Post Brexit, this has a huge advantage in ensuring the protection of your EU freedoms and rights, despite any changes that will inevitably, affect all UK citizens.
+More than ever, restoring German citizenship is desirable for a variety of reasons.
+Once German citizenship is successfully restored, you will be afforded the rights and privileges enjoyed by German citizens.
+After Brexit, British citizens’ EU freedoms and rights will be protected.
+Non EU citizens will benefit from securing these rights.

 You and in most cases, your descendants will be afforded full EU benefits, including the right to live and work not only in Germany, but in every other EU member country.
 Newly nationalized German citizens can also pay into the German social system and retire in Germany or any other EU country.

 Furthermore, as a European citizen, there are a plethora of cultural and social benefits to take advantage of.
-British Students looking to study in the EU, may also be entitled to reduced academic fees, when in possession of an EU passport.
-Most importantly, these benefits can be enjoyed whilst fully remaining a UK citizen – you will not be required to give up your UK citizenship or passport.
+Students looking to study in the EU, may also be entitled to reduced academic fees, when in possession of an EU passport.
+Most importantly, these benefits can be enjoyed whilst retaining your current citizenship, including British, US and others.